10 Fun Drama Activities for Dynamic Language Learning

 - Get the first pair (or trio) up on stage and give them a place card.
 Give them a minute to organize their ideas together.

-They now have two minutes to show the rest of the students where they are by arranging the table and chairs, using the props and having a relevant conversation in the target language.
+- They now have two minutes to show the rest of the students where they are by arranging the table and chairs, using the props and having a relevant conversation in the target language.
 They cannot directly name their location.

 5. Mirror Talk

-This activity is based on the mirror mimicking game many of us have played as children.
+This activity is based on the mirror mimicking game many of us played as children.
 Instead of simply pretending to be a mirror and following the leader’s movements, one student has to try to say the same thing the other is saying in unison, as if it were a choral exercise.

-- Students are, again, in a semi-circle.
+- Seats are arranged in a semi-circle.

 Doing the activity

 - Afterward, point to that question’s answer, which student A also reads (and student B tries to say at the same time, mimicking his or her partner).
 Point to questions randomly, but match the answer to the question.

-Switch the students and do another minute.
-Call up a new pair.
+- Switch the students and do another minute.

 6. Name Six

 This is a fun vocabulary review activity that can be used as a warm-up.
-It’s based on the old beanbag hot potato game many of us played as kids.
+It’s based on the old hot potato game many of us played as kids.

 - Push all the chairs and tables back and have students sit on the floor.